jdcapa/MolecularAnalysis/README.md

 This is a small script which allows for monitoring of a Cfour SCF/MP2/CCSD/CCSD(T) geometry optimisation or a vibrational calculations.
 Since they usually take a while, one might use this little programme to check on a calculation.

-Installation
+Installation *(not yet working)*
 ------------

 **Requirements:** Python 2.6, pip, cfour